Skip to content

 These are the eight movements that cover the bases.
 Loads are expressed as percentage of one-rep max (1RM) or as RPE (rate of perceived exertion) where 1RM testing isn't practical.

 3. Single-leg leg press.
-3 sets of 6–8 reps per leg at heavy load.
-Loads the quads and glutes through a cycling-specific range without spinal compression.
-Good option on heavy-volume bike weeks.
+3 sets of 6–10 reps per leg at meaningful load.
+Loads the quads and glutes through a cycling-specific range with very low spinal load.
+Good option on high-volume bike weeks.

-4. Romanian deadlift.
-3 sets of 6–8 reps at 70–75% 1RM.
-Hamstring and glute strength through a hip hinge.
-Protects the hamstrings against the high tension loads of the run off the bike.
+4. Hip thrust.
+3 sets of 8–10 reps at meaningful load.
+Glute-dominant hip extension with minimal spine loading.
+Protects the hamstrings against the high tension loads of the run off the bike and builds the same hip-extension power that drives the pedal stroke.

 5. Weighted plank with shoulder tap.
 3 sets of 30–40 seconds.
 Trunk endurance for the aero position.
 Static strength, not crunches.
 The trunk's job on the bike is to not move.